 In Rotterdam you can get things off the ground that wouldn’t have a chance anyplace else.

 To reach this oasis of green, you just hop on an elevator.
 Situated on the flat roof of an office building in north Rotterdam is Dakakker, Europe’s largest rooftop farm.
 Spinach, beets, rhubarb, and squash flourish amid skyscrapers, apartment blocks, railway lines, and busy streets.
-The odors of mint and verbena fill the air, as bees buzz around their hive boxes.
+The odours of mint and verbena fill the air, as bees buzz around their hive boxes.

 Ai Ming Oei is all smiles.
 The sun is shining, and people of all ages sit together sipping coffee.
 “Dakakker’s a good example of what I like about Rotterdam,” says the musician.
 “It’s a young city, a place where new things can grow.”